bitnami/charts/bitnami/airflow/README.md

 externalDatabase.existingSecretSqlConnectionKey=sql-connection
 ```

+### Database setup

+By default, this chart setups the database (init or migrate the schema) and creates the admin user using a K8s job that is created when the chart release is installed or upgraded, and deleted once it success.
+This job uses [Chart hooks](https://helm.sh/docs/topics/charts_hooks), so it won't be deleted if you're using Helm exclusively for its rendering capabilities (e.g. when using ArgoCD or FluxCD).

+Alternatively, you can disable this behavior by setting the `setupDBJob.enabled` parameter to `false`.
+In this case, the database setup and admin user creation will be done during the Webserver startup.

 ### Resource requests and limits

 Bitnami charts allow setting resource requests and limits for all containers inside the chart deployment.
 These are inside the `resources` value (check parameter table).
 Setting requests is essential for production workloads and these should be adapted to your specific use case.